Benefits of Going to Rehab –

 While movies like Requiem for a Dream and Trainspotting can show some of the more insidious physical aspects of drug withdrawal, few pieces of art or media have fully explored the mental benefits of getting clean.
 While addiction undoubtedly results in physical changes in the brain, they also manifest in the mental state of the addicted.

-Things like drug-seeking behavior, a lack of interest in activities that previously interested them, or a habit of dismissing loved ones in favor of getting high, are all common mental side effects of addiction.
+At the same time, things like drug-seeking behavior, a lack of interest in activities that previously interested them, or a habit of dismissing loved ones in favor of getting high, are all common mental side effects of addiction.
 People in the throes of addiction are seldom satisfied with their lives, and more often than not, are trying to treat some underlying mental duress.

 What can rehab do for your state of mind?
 Well, I’ll tell you about the benefits of going to rehab: